Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect: Introduction

+Of the different strategies listed above, throughout this work we set constraints on the properties of intergalactic gas using measurements of the kSZ effect, which refers to the Doppler boosting of CMB photons as these scatter off free electrons moving relative to the CMB rest frame \citep{Sunyaev1972, Sunyaev1980}.
+The motivation of using these measurements is that the kSZ effect is sensitive to free electrons independently of the temperature and density of the medium in which these reside, and thus it is uniquely suited to study the large-scale distribution of baryons at low redshift.

+Even though the kSZ effect presents significant advantages to observe cosmic gas, it is challenging to extract this effect from observations because the amplitude of kSZ fluctuations is approximately two orders of magnitude smaller than that of primordial CMB fluctuations and the spectral shape of both signals is practically the same.
+Furthermore, most extraction methods require estimating the peculiar velocity field of intervening matter \citep[e.g.,][]{planck_unbound, schaan16}, which is also challenging and adds notable uncertainties.
+Other approaches circumvent such estimation but require either using cosmological simulations for calibration or modelling and subtracting other effects \citep{Ferreira99, Hand2012, HillprjkSZ16, FerraroprjkSZ16}, which also introduces substantial uncertainties.

-In this scenario, the cross-correlation of angular redshift fluctuations (ARF; Hern\'andez-Monteagudo et al. 2019, HM19, submitted), which encode precise information about the cosmic density and velocity fields, and CMB observations provides a novel and clean window towards a tomographic detection of the kSZ effect.
-This approach, which we refer to as ARF-kSZ tomography, requires redshift information from either spectroscopic or spectro-photometric surveys as well as theoretical predictions for the large-scale cross-correlation of ARF and kSZ anisotropies.
-Moreover, and in contrast with most previous kSZ estimators, ARF-kSZ tomography involves a new observable that cannot be reduced to the bispectrum of density fluctuations and temperature anisotropies \citep{simthetal_kSZbisp19}.
+In this scenario, the cross-correlation angular redshift fluctuations \citep[ARF,][HM19 in what follows]{CHM_ARF_2019}, which encode precise information about the cosmic density and velocity fields, and CMB observations provides a clean window towards a tomographic detection of the kSZ effect given that systematic uncertainties affecting either of these observables do not present significant correlation.
+This approach, which we refer to as ARF-kSZ tomography, requires redshift information from either spectroscopic or spectro-photometric surveys as well as theoretical predictions for the large-scale cross-correlation between ARF and the kSZ effect.
+Interestingly, in contrast with the majority of kSZ estimators, ARF-kSZ tomography involves a new observable that cannot be reduced to the bispectrum of density fluctuations and temperature anisotropies \citep{simthetal_kSZbisp19}.

-To extract the kSZ effect from observations using ARF-kSZ tomography, we proceed as follow.
-First, we generate ARF maps using galaxies from the 6dF Galaxy Survey \citep[6dF;][]{jones04} and the Baryon Oscillation Spectroscopic Survey \citep[BOSS;][]{eisenstein11, dawson13} at low redshift and quasars from the extended Baryon Oscillation Spectroscopic survey \citep[eBOSS;][]{myers15} at high redshift.
-Then, we cross-correlate these maps with foreground-cleaned CMB temperature maps publicly released by the \Planck collaboration \citep{Planck2018IV}, to which we apply aperture photometry filters of different apertures in the directions associated with galaxies and quasars.
-This technique results in a tomographic study of the kSZ effect from the local universe to redshift $z=5$, from which we later extract constraints about the location, properties, and abundance of diffuse gas in the Universe.